Creating a Kubernetes Cluster Environment

 - Open the navigation menu and click Developer Services.
 Under DevOps, click Projects.

-- Select an existing project, or create a DevOps project.
+- On the DevOps Projects page, select an existing project, or create a DevOps project.

 If you have permissions to create a resource, you also have permissions to add free-form tags to that resource.